 While you won’t need huge quantities of pumpkin to help your dog feel those positive effects, the good news is that there’s no fuss in serving it up or having to prepare it a certain way either.

 Raw pumpkin is good for dogs in lots of ways, so feel free to hand it over to a hungry and hopeful looking pooch.
 Just make sure it’s good and fresh, and in small enough pieces to not be a choking hazard.

 While dogs would likely not opt to try and consume pumpkins in the wild, the fact that they are man’s best friend today means that we can help get so much of the nourishment on offer into their systems.

-Better still, raw pumpkin has so much to offer that it’s often a better bet versus the likes of pumpkin flavoured foods or super sugary syrups.
+Better still, raw pumpkin has so much to offer that it’s often a better bet versus the likes of pumpkin-flavored foods or super sugary syrups.

 Dogs can safely eat pumpkin seeds, so you also don’t need to worry about picking them out of the raw pumpkin flesh you’re trying to hand over to your pooch.

 But of course, it likely goes without saying that responsible pet owners ought not to feel the need to entirely replace a dog’s dinner with raw pumpkin.

 This is something to consider rather as a supplement to an already balanced diet or the sort of thing you might like to give your dog as an occasional treat that comes free from any major health risks.